 - Renal failure

-Has your dog ever been treated with fluconazole?
+Has your vet ever prescribed this medication for your dog?
 Was it effective?
 Let us know in the comments below!